minetest/contentdb/app/flatpages/policy_and_guidance.md

 The first package to use a name based on the creation of its forum topic or contentdb submission has the right to the technical name.
 The use of a package on a server or in private doesn't reserve its name.
+No other packages of the same type may use the same name, except for the exception given by 2.2.

 If it turns out that we made a mistake by approving a package and that the name should have been given to another package, then we *may* unapprove the package and give the name to the correct one.

+If you submit a package where you don't have the right to the name you will be asked to change the name of the package, or your package won't be accepted.

 ### 2.2 Mod Forks and Reimplementations